Project Members

 He is currently an associate professor at the Graduate School of Social Data Science, Hitotsubashi University.
 He received his Ph.D. degree in Engineering from the Nara Institute of Science and Technology (NAIST) in 2014.
 Before joining Hitotsubashi University, he served as an assistant professor at the School of Computing, Tokyo Institute of Technology and an associate researcher at Denso IT Laboratory, Inc. His research interests include information retrieval and natural language processing.

-Kazuhiko Yamamoto Professor, Graduate School of Law, Hitotsubashi University
+Kazuhiko Yamamoto Professor Emeritus, Hitotsubashi University

-Kazuhiko Yamamoto Professor, Graduate School of Law, Hitotsubashi University
+Kazuhiko Yamamoto Professor Emeritus, Hitotsubashi University

 Graduated from the University of Tokyo, Faculty of Law (1984).
 Professor of Law at the Graduate Schools for Law of the University of Hitotsubashi since 2002.
 His main areas of research are law of civil procedure, insolvency law, civil execution law, arbitration and ADR.
 He has been involved in recent reform for digitization of court proceedings and reform of the arbitration Act for promotion of ODR.
 Recent publication in Japanese: “Reform for digitization of Civil Procedure” (Koubundou, 2023),and publications in English :“Special Proceedings for the Collective Redress for Property Damage incurred by Consumers – About So-Called “ Japanese Class Action”(in Japanese Yearbook of International Law No.61, 2019),“The ADR Act ―Purpose, Actual Situation and Future” (in Japan Commercial Arbitration Journal No.1, 2020)